 This error relates to worksharing projects.
 Ideate SpellCheck will ignore these errors but will flag them within the Report.
 You can refer to the Report at the end, use the "id" to select and fix the error when the workset can be borrowed.

-If a spelling error occurs within an Ideate Sticky schedule, then Ideate SpellCheck will provide a warning.
+If a spelling error occurs within an Ideate Sticky for Revit schedule, then Ideate SpellCheck will provide a warning.
 Typically the content of a Sticky is managed within the Excel file.
 You can either fix, or ignore these errors.
 If you fix the error, there is a risk that the fix will be overwritten when the Sticky is updated.
 If you choose to ignore the error, you can find a list of the Sticky-related errors later within the Report.

 You can choose to use Ideate SpellCheck with Revit 2016 at your own risk due to an API limitation that prevents Ideate SpellCheck from knowing whether a text string is formatted or not.

 If Ideate SpellCheck modifies a text note, any formatting of the text not managed by the Text Style will be removed.
 This includes but is not limited to bullets, numbering, bold, or italics.
 When the warning appears, we recommend selecting "Ignore" and reviewing the element in Revit using the report generated by Ideate SpellCheck.

 To use Ideate SpellCheck at your own risk, you can rename the file called _IdeateSpellCheck.dll to IdeateSpellCheck.dll.
 This file can be found at: C:\Program Files\Ideate\Ideate Software 2016\IdeateApps